ChuckBryan/ProjectTyeBlogArticle/docs/readme.md

 ## Caching Weather Results with Redis

-This next section will require Docker.
-Currently, the `backend` service will randomly create a five day forecast each time it is called.
-We will add Redis caching to the sample and cache the results for five seconds before generating a new forecast.
-All of the code changes will take place in the `backend` service.
+Currently, the `backend` service will randomly create a five day forecast each time.
+Using Redis caching will demonstrate how `tye` makes using Docker containers much easier.
+All code changes occur in the `backend` service.

 ## Modifying the Backend Service